Planar Length-Constrained Minimum Spanning Trees: An Approximation Algorithm with Length Slack

 \section{An $O(\log^{1+\eps} n)$ Approximation Algorithm with $1+\eps$ Length Slack}

-In this section we present our main algorithm and prove the following theorem. \thmmainreal* We walk through the intuition of our algorithm in more detail in the following subsections, saving the formal description and proof for \Cref{sec:realalgdesc}.
+In this section we present our main algorithm and prove the following theorem. \thmmainreal*

-We start by buying a $2h$-length-constrained $\alpha$-division hierarchy of the input graph.
-With this approach, paying an $O\left(\alpha\log_\alpha n\right)$ factor in the weight approximation seems unavoidable by \Cref{lemma:hierarchy-tree}.
-Then the natural next step is to add a set of edges of low weight that decreases the distances from the root to be competitive with an optimal solution.
+We start by buying a $2h$-length-constrained $\alpha$-division hierarchy of the input graph; paying an $O\left(\alpha\log_\alpha n\right)$ factor in the weight approximation seems unavoidable by \Cref{lemma:hierarchy-tree}.
+The natural next step is to add a set of edges of low weight that decreases the distances from the root to be competitive with an optimal solution.